-Pre-provision net revenue includes projections of net interest income, noninterest income (other than market risk related losses presented separately in Table 4 which are included in the trading and counterparty losses line item) and noninterest expense.
+Pre-provision net revenue includes projections of net interest income, noninterest income (trading/counterparty losses and realized losses on debt securities are excluded from PPNR as they are presented separately) and noninterest expense.
 Each of these components has distinct processes to consider a variety of risks, including interest rate risk, liquidity risk, market risk, mortgage repurchase risk, operational risk, and reputation risk in the generation of stress projections for the given test horizon.